Post

 about-billing-for-github-actions

-As you can see, the price for macOS is high due to the high equipment costs.
+You can see that the price for macOS is high due to the high equipment costs.

 • Maximum concurrent task limits: